-Report cards will now be sent home with the students during the week after the conclusion of each of the first two trimesters, and then on the last day of school for the final trimester.
+Shelley Elementary is on a trimester schedule.
+Report cards will be sent home with the students during the week after the conclusion of each of the first two trimesters, and then on the last day of school of the final trimester.